Steinbach, Manitoba: Mennonite Heritage Village

 Opening in 1967, and undergoing numerous expansions since then, the Mennonite Heritage Village is Steinbach's foremost cultural facility and tourist attraction.
 It provides a glimpse at the life of Mennonite settlers through interactive displays in its year-round indoor gallery and a reconstructed street village, open seasonally.
 Its Dutch windmill, which was rebuilt (with help from Dutch millwrights) after the 1972 replica was destroyed by arson in 2000, is a recognized symbol of the city.
 The museum is a Manitoba Star Attraction, Signature Museum and attracts approximately 47,000 visitors each year.

 Music

 Formed in 1969 by Shirley Penner and disbanding in the 1990s, Steinbach was well-known for the youth choir The Treble Teens, which recorded several albums, toured widely, and appeared in television commercials, including Steinbach Auto Dealers "It's Worth the Trip" jingle.

-Other notable musicians from Steinbach include Ojibwa folk singer Shingoose, rock bands Royal Canoe and The Waking Eyes, and John and Harry Hildebrand of the 1960s rock band The Eternals.
+Other notable musicians from Steinbach include Ojibwa folk singer Shingoose, and the rock bands Royal Canoe, and The Waking Eyes.